ProfRandom/WCB-Canon/Extant Files/Animotic Orders.md

 > Tellurics are parahabitable worlds with solid or semi-solid surfaces — encompassing the full class of rocky, metallic, and icy planemons.
 > This category includes Earthlike worlds, massive rocky exoplanets, marginal sub-Earths, and bodies like Mars, Ganymede, Titan, or large moons of gas giants.
-> It defines the geophysical domain of terrestrial planemons — whether habitable or not — and serves as the primary envelope from which Geotic, Gaean, and Rheatic worlds are derived.
+> It defines the geophysical domain of terrestrial planemons — whether habitable or not — and serves as the primary envelope from which Geotic, Gaean, and Argeic worlds are derived.

 **Core Feature**
-- This is a broad categorization — about **4.8%** of Tellurics are Geotics, and only about **0.55%** of all Tellurics are Gaeans — and **3.6%** of Tellurics are Rheatics.
+- This is a broad categorization — about **4.8%** of Tellurics are Geotics, and only about **0.55%** of all Tellurics are Gaeans — and **3.6%** of Tellurics are Argeics.
 - These worlds possess defined solid surfaces or lithospheres, with no requirement for biological habitability.
 - Many are parahabitable — survivable with life-support systems, domes, or partial terraforming.
 - May include frozen dwarfs, massive dry worlds, or oceanic with no dry land.
 **Relations to Other Types**
-- Contains all Geotic, Gaean, and Rheatic worlds.
+- Contains all Geotic, Gaean, and Argeic worlds.
 - Overlaps with Xenotic worlds in the rocky mass range.
 - Worlds like Mars, Titan, Io, and Kepler-20b are all Tellurics, despite wildly different surface conditions.
 **Symbolic Use**